azouaoui-cv/DeepLearningTutorial/TIL.md

 **2018/04/16**

 * REPL stands for *Read-eval-print loop*.
 It is an interactive computer programming environment that takes single user inputs, evaluates them and returns the result to the user.
-The program written in aa REPL environment is executed piecewise. (source)[https://en.wikipedia.org/wiki/Read-eval-print_loop]
+The program written in a REPL environment is executed piecewise ([source])(https://en.wikipedia.org/wiki/Read-eval-print_loop).